pydata/bottleneck/README.rst

 Slow
 ====

-Currently only 1d, 2d, and 3d NumPy arrays with dtype int32, int64, float32,
+Currently only 1d, 2d, and 3d NumPy arrays with data type (dtype) int32,
-and float64 are accelerated.
-All other ndim/dtype combinations result in calls to slower, unaccelerated functions.
+int64, float32, and float64 are accelerated.
+All other ndim/dtype
+combinations result in calls to slower, unaccelerated functions.

 License
 =======